Drahflow/Elymas/doc/tutorial.md

 Function objects
 ----------------

-Multiple functions (and constants) can be combined into one by enclosing them in braces.
+Multiple functions (and constants) can be combined into one function by enclosing them in braces.
 The resulting objects reside on the stack just like all other values.
 The function `*` executes such function objects.

     { 5 add } dump
     <function: 00006000005E0360>